jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * The GPS coordinates were approximated to the closest geographic location described in the reference. (see Geolocation)
 * GPS co-ordinates cited exactly as reported in original paper.
 These do not match written study site description. (see Geolocation)
-* Geolocation / Altitude from descirptor: (if no matrices are enterd yet but a geolocation information are available)
+* Geolocation / Altitude from descriptor: (if no matrices are enters yet but a geolocation information are available)
-* Matrix is calculated with stochastical model
+* Matrix is calculated with stochastic model
 * X years since last fire
 * Calculated with demographic data from Author JournalName YearPublished
 * Data is from a greenhouse experiment